ietf-gitwg/using-github/draft-ietf-git-using-github.md

 are responsible for determining if there is interest in using GitHub and making a consensus call to determine if the proposed policy and use is acceptable.

-Chairs MUST involve Area Directors in any decision to use GitHub for anything more than managing drafts.
+Chairs SHOULD involve Area Directors in any decision to use GitHub, especially where substantive discussion of issues is permitted as described in
+{{mode-discuss}}.

 ## What to Use GitHub For {#usage}